fetchai/docs/pages/framework/uagents/almanac-contract/register-in-the-almanac-contract.md

 fund_agent_if_low(alice.wallet.address())
 ```

 Here we defined a local http address, but you can also define a remote address to allow agent communication over different machines through the internet.
+Once you run your script, your μAgent will start the registration process, the balance of the μAgent's wallet will be checked and be funded if needed.
+Then, you will be ready to start to a [remote communication](uagents-remote-communication.md) with other μAgents registered within the Almanac contract.